zhiq/someday/README.md

 - **Developer-Friendly**: Built with modern, developer-preferred technologies, Someday is easy to customize and extend to meet your specific needs.
 - **Customizable Work Hours**: Set your availability with precision, allowing others to book time slots that fit your schedule perfectly.
 - **Simple Booking Process**: Users can select a date and time slot, then fill out a straightforward form with their name, email, phone, and an optional note.
-- **Privacy First**: Your data stays with you.
-Someday respects your privacy and ensures your information is secure.
+- **Privacy First**: No data sharing beyond google to 3rd party apps

 ## Getting Started